chakch/sam-handson/README.md

 `pip install awscli --upgrade --user`

-- Verify that the AWS CLI installed correctly
+- Verify that the AWS CLI is installed correctly

 `aws --version`

-- Sam need an S3 bucket to save to packaged code: aws s3 mb s3://`YOUR_BUCKET_NAME`
+- Sam needs a S3 bucket to save to packaged code: aws s3 mb s3://`YOUR_BUCKET_NAME`

 ## Second Step : Prepare the weapon